 Similarly, if important visual cues like the dividers in breadcrumbs are too light for the user to see, the user’s risk of not understanding what they’re looking at goes up significantly.

 Read Using color, specifically the section on UI Components.

 Ensure you implement the colors provided by the Designer.

 - Inspect the element being tested using the browser’s developer tools.

 - Inspect the background behind the element using the browser’s developer tools.

-- Compare the hex color of the element being tested to the hex color of the background using the WebAIM Contrast Checker or similar tools.
+- Compare the hex color of the element being tested to the hex color of the background using one of the contrast checkers on List of Contrast Checkers.
 The contrast ratio should be 3:1 or higher.